charbelrami/chocolatier/readme.md

 ### createText

-`createText(text, symbols)` creates a new text node with the given text, which can be a static string or a function that returns a string.
+`createText(text, symbols)` creates a new text node with the given text, which can be a static string, a static number, a function that returns a number, or a function that returns a string.
 When the text is a function, symbols should be provided to track the dependent states.
 The text node is updated whenever any of the dependent states change.

 ```js
 createElement(